Jiwer/mastoidhook3/README.md

 g++ -fPIC -shared -rdynamic -o mastoidhook3.so main.o -ldl

-The Linux version of this repository was my first time working with g++ and programming on Linux, so if there's anything that's wrong or I can correct, please submit an issue I WILL respond to it.
+The Linux version of this repository was my first time working with g++ and programming on Linux, so if there's anything that's wrong or I can correct, please submit an issue and I will respond to it.